St. Clare's (series): Adaptations

 The series was adapted into a 1991 anime television series, The Twins at St. Clare's, by Tokyo Movie Shinsha.

-In German Language the series was named "Hanni & Nanni" and received ample changes in names, places and characteristics resembling more to the German taste.
+In German the series was named "Hanni & Nanni" and received significant changes in names, places and characteristics.
 Up to date 39 books have been published, with only episodes 1-4, 11 and 13 basing on Blyton's originals, Parts 19 and 20 are adapted from Pamela Cox' editions Third Form at St. Clare's and Sixth Form at St. Clare’s.
 Cox's third book Kitty at St Clare’s has not yet been adapted.

 A German audio drama named Hanni & Nanni, produced by EUROPA.
 Up to 2019, 65 episodes have been published, the storyline differs from the books, especially the later episodes.